grafana/agent/docs/api.md

 }
 ```

-By default, the configuration contained in "value" will be JSON, even if it was
+By default, the configuration contained in "value" will be YAML, even if it was
-initially stored as YAML.
-To get back a YAML config, add a
+initially stored as JSON.
+To get back a JSON config string, add a
-`Content-Type: text/yaml` header to the request.
-Note this header will not
+`Content-Type: application/json` header to the request.
-change the entire response to YAML; just the string for the `"value"` JSON
-field.

 Get config